Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 There’s a high chance this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

 I traveled with my boyfriend’s family, who were seriously the best possible people to go to New York with.
 Being from the east coast, they were the ultimate tour guides!

 TIP: New York City’s traffic is horrid.
 Try your absolute hardest to avoid rush hour traffic when arriving or leaving the city.

 If this is your first time in New York City, I recommend staying right in Times Square.
 I know it’s touristy, but…. you are a tourist!
-This 48 hours in New York City itinerary is jam-packed with all the major sites, so you want to be sure to stay as central as possible.
+This 48 hours in New York City guide is jam-packed with all the major sites, so you want to be sure to stay as central as possible.

 My favorite hotel that is extremely fairly priced is The Crowne Plaza.
 I have stayed here every time I’ve been to New York and never leave disappointed.
 They give you a free drink at check in, they are right in the middle of Times Square, and they have a really yummy restaurant at the hotel.

 Check into your hotel and spend your night strolling around Times Square, which feels like your walking through a movie set!